You are here : Version anglaise > News

 Low Tech Process Based Restoration of Riverscapes - How to make our river great again in Europe!

-This webinar co-organised with Réseaux Rivières TV is designed to students, practitioners and researchers.
+This webinar co-organised with Réseaux Rivières TV is designed for students, practitioners and researchers.

 Speaker :